 - Tajie Harris

 (Prof. Donna Paulnock, Medical Microbiology and Immunology): Immunostimulatory DNA and the Innate Immune Response to Trypanosoma brucei rhodesiense.
-Tajie is an assistant professor of Neuroscience at the University of Virginia.
+Tajie is an Associate Professor of Neuroscience at the University of Virginia.

 - Brian Haugen

 (Prof. Rodney Welch, Medical Microbiology and Immunology): Characterization of the Response of Uropathogenic Escherichia coli Strain CFT073 to D-Serine.
 Brian is a Health Science Policy Analyst at the National Institutes of Health.

 - Shani Haugen